 - Power

 - Temperature

 - Thermal

-NOTE: This feature is only limited to NVIDIA cards.
+- NOTE: This feature is only limited to NVIDIA cards.
 This information is not available for any other GPU that the server may support.
 The interval for polling the GPU cards over the PBI is 5 seconds.

+- NOTE: Avoid connecting to iDRAC through the USB management port or iDRAC quick sync while updating NVIDIA GPU firmware, as the connection may cause a failure in firmware update.